onehate/OrangeThermal/README.md

 Note: This project is a work in progress.

-picoThermal is a fork off of picoReflow by apollo-ng.
-It is intended to make it more versatile.
-I'm looking at adding:
+picoThermal is a fork off of picoReflow by [apollo-ng].
+It is intended to make it more versatile by adding several features:

--Configurable time scales (minutes, hours)
+* Ability to disable cooling, air, door sensor, etc.
+* Handling of two separate heaters
--Auto PID tuning
+* Automatic PID tuning

-My project in particular is going to use this code to run a ceramic kiln.
+* Time and temperature units defined per profile
+* Temperature PWM loop separated from control loop